 WHAT’S NEXT FOR EIFL’S KENYA CAPACITY BUILDING INITIATIVE?

-To create opportunities for trainees to practise grant writing and advocacy skills learnt during the training programme, EIFL invited public librarians who completed the EIFL-PLIP training to apply for funding to initiate new community development services, using ICT.
-Grants will be awarded in 2016 on a matching funds basis (applicants must raise 50% of the cost of their services from local sources).
+- To create opportunities for trainees to practise grant-writing and advocacy skills learnt during the training programme, EIFL invited public librarians who completed the training to apply for funding to initiate new community development services, using ICT.
+Three grants were awarded in 2016 - see the results :

 FIND OUT MORE

-The Kenya training is part of a major EIFL-PLIP capacity building initiative for public librarians in Africa.
-After successfully piloting national training for public librarians in Ghana in 2014, EIFL-PLIP adapted the curriculum and methodology to meet the needs of public librarians in Kenya, Uganda and Ethiopia.
+The Kenya training is part of a major EIFL capacity building initiative for public librarians in Africa.
+After successfully piloting national training for public librarians in Ghana in 2014, EIFL-PLIP adapted the curriculum and methodology to meet the needs of public librarians in Ethiopia, Kenya, Uganda and Zambia.

 Read ‘Public librarians in Africa ready for action after training’ (EIFL-PLIP Impact Manager Ugne Lipeikaite’s blog about EIFL’s Africa capacity building initiative and its outcomes).